Form¶

 Allows your user to upload one attachment to the form.

-This function is not limited technically.
-The only limitation that applies is your web servers upload limit.
+The allowed attachment sizes is not limited.
+The only limitation that applies is your web server’s upload limit.

 Hint

-If you’re with Zammad hosted, attachments are limited by the package you’ve chosen.
+If you are a SaaS customer, attachments are limited by the package you’ve chosen.

 - Add agreement text before submit

-If enabled, this will allow you define a text that the form will display together with a checkbox.
-Thereby you can ensure your form conforms to legal requirements, e.g. by providing data privacy notes that the user has to accept before submitting the form.
+If enabled, this allows you to define a text that the form displays together with a checkbox.
+With this, you can ensure your form conforms to legal requirements, e.g. by providing data privacy notes which the user has to accept before submitting the form.
+Use the

 Preview¶